themesberg/flowbite/content/getting-started/mcp.md

 {{< /code >}}

 If you'd like to request a new integration or have any questions, please open an issue on our [GitHub repository](https://github.com/themesberg/flowbite-mcp).

+## Flowbite MCP tools

+Use the tools from Flowbite MCP to enhance your AI development workflow.

+### Convert Figma to code

+With Flowbite MCP you can now convert [Figma layers](https://flowbite.com/figma/) to code by prompting any AI provider.

+Currently, we recommend either Gemini 3, GPT 5 or Sonnet 4.5 for the highest quality code conversions and based on the complexity of the designs, you need to follow up with "reparation prompts".

+Here's a prompt example that you can use to convert Figma design to code:

+{{< code lang="html" file="Chat interface" >}}
+use flowbite mcp to convert this figma <FIGMA_NODE_LINK> to code
+{{< /code >}}

+Note: to get the node link from Figma, all you need to do is:

+1. Select the Figma layer in your project
+2. Right click and select `Copy/paste as`
+3. Select `Copy link to selection`

+We recommend using the offical [Flowbite Design System](https://flowbite.com/figma/) as a solid foundation for your UI generation.

+### Generate theme file

+Since we released [theming support](https://flowbite.com/docs/customize/theming/) for Flowbite by providing a better way to customize UI using variables we also built a tool in Flowbite MCP to generate a theme file based on a brand color and a general description of the UI that you'd like to use in your project.

+Here's a prompt example that you can use:

+{{< code lang="html" file="Chat interface" >}}
+use flowbite mcp to generate a theme file using the "#0000FF" brand color and create a professional, enterprise, clean looking UI (ie. Jira, Facebook)
+{{< /code >}}

 ## Local development